Hit Them With Your Best Shot: How Much to Offer on a Short Sale

 By now, you have a lead on a short sale home.
 Awesome!
 Now what?
 It’s bidding time.

-You can find a short sale home anywhere you’d find any other home listing — most likely on the MLS.
-A short sale home must be listed through a real estate agent, designated as a short sale and usually labeled “pending third-party approval” with an as-is clause.
+You can find a short sale home anywhere you’d find any other home listing, most likely on the MLS.
+The property must be listed through a real estate agent, designated as a short sale, and usually labeled “pending third-party approval” with an as-is clause.
 So it’s a very specific listing.

 If the listing is on a site that anyone can access, it may or may not include an asking price.
-In this case, the research and development phase begins, to determine what a fair-market value would be.
+This can help you determine a fair market value.

 If the short sale house is on the MLS, it will be listed with the seller’s asking price.
 Typically, this price will be at varying levels below the market value.
 How low the price is depends on how long it’s been on the market and how many offers it’s received.